AFL–NFL merger: Competition between the two leagues

-As the rivalry between the leagues intensified, both leagues entered into a massive bidding war over the top college prospects, paying huge amounts of money to unproven rookies in order to outbid each other for the best players coming out of college.
+As the commercial rivalry between the leagues intensified, both leagues entered into a bidding war over the top college prospects, paying unprecedented amounts of money for the best players coming out of college.
 The bidding wars escalated in the mid-1960s, with the respective drafts held on the same day in the late fall.
-Because of the intense competition, teams often drafted players that they thought had a good chance of signing, instead of selecting the best available players.
-For example, 1965 Heisman Trophy winner Mike Garrett, a running back from USC in Los Angeles, was expected to sign with an NFL team, so he was not taken in the 1966 AFL draft until the 20th (final) round by the Kansas City Chiefs.
-In the 1966 NFL Draft, he was taken by the Los Angeles Rams with the 18th overall selection.
-Garrett surprisingly shunned the NFL and signed with Kansas City; he helped lead them to the AFL title as a rookie.
-The previous year, the Chiefs used their first round pick on Gale Sayers, who signed with the NFL's Chicago Bears.

 By contrast, many NFL owners had comparatively little wealth outside the value of their respective franchises.
 The NFL consistently outdrew the AFL at the gate, especially in the AFL's first few seasons, thus ensuring that the older league's franchises remained considerably more lucrative enterprises compared to their AFL rivals.
 Nevertheless, NFL owners knew they did not have unlimited resources to wage a protracted bidding war with the AFL.

 Moreover, owners in both leagues feared that the reserve clause written into the standard players' contracts of both leagues would not survive a legal challenge.
-These fears proved well-founded since after the merger the upstart World Hockey Association (which unlike the AFL chose to challenge the reserve clause enforced by its established rival) ultimately prevailed in court.
+These fears ultimately proved well-founded in retrospect, as after the merger in football was finalized, the World Hockey Association would successfully challenge the National Hockey League's similar reserve clause in court.

-National Football League teams had long adhered to the practice of drafting for and retaining the NFL rights to players who signed with the CFL and other leagues.
-This policy ensured, for example, that if a Canadian Football League player developed into a star, only one particular NFL team would have the right to try and sign him.
-This ensured that NFL teams did not become embroiled among themselves in costly bidding wars for top free agents.
+National Football League teams had long adhered to the practice of drafting for and retaining the NFL rights to players who signed with other leagues.
+This policy ensured, for example, that if a Canadian Football League player developed into a star, only one particular NFL team would have the right to sign him.
+This ensured that NFL teams did not become embroiled in costly bidding wars for top free agents.
 Once the American Football League commenced operations, NFL teams extended this policy to cover AFL players as well, and the AFL promptly reciprocated the arrangement.
-This arrangement soon evolved into a gentlemen's agreement between the two U.S. leagues — once a player signed with a team, be it from the AFL or NFL, teams in both leagues were expected to honor each other's player contracts in their entirety (including the respective reserve clauses) and not sign players who were under contract with a team in the rival league.
+This arrangement soon evolved into a gentlemen's agreement between the two U.S. leagues that extended even beyond the arrangement the NFL observed with respect to the CFL — specifically, once a player signed with a U.S. professional team, be it from the AFL or NFL, teams in both U.S. leagues were expected to honor each other's player contracts in their entirety (including the respective reserve clauses) and not sign players who were "under contract" with teams in the rival league.